ljmccode/dinosaur-infographic/README.md

 # Dinosaur Comparison Infographic

 A comparison tool to show users how they relate to dinosaurs.
 After filling out the provided form, an infographic featuring 8 dinosaurs is displayed with a fact randomly chosen between weight, height, diet, location, time period, and fun fact.
 Users can see new comparison facts by clicking the "Try Again" button.
+Pigeon will always display the fact "All birds are living dinosaurs."

 ![Form Page](images/form.png)
 User form